OSVR/OSVR-Core/doc/SourceCodeOrganization.md

 - `PluginKit` - This is the interface presented to device and analysis plugins.
 For binary compatibility, it is a C API with header-only C++ wrappers.

-- `PluginHost` - This is the "other side" of PluginKit, primarily consumed by other code in the framework.
+- `PluginHost` - This is the host of plugins that build against PluginKit.
+It is primarily consumed by other code in the framework.

+- `Connection` - The workings of devices and connections for the framework's messaging system.

 ## File naming
 There are just a few general file name guidelines that might help you find your way around.